Monday 14 March 2022, 8pm

 A pleasure to welcome back Duo Moment, the project of Kurdistan-Iraq experimental, free-improvisation duo Khabat Abas and Hardi Kurda, this time joined by the great soprano, composer and improvising vocalist, Alya Al-Sultani.

-Moment is a Kurdish experimental, free improvisation Duo by Khabat Abas and Hardi Kurda.
-The duo focuses on a moment where sounds emerge through interacting, reflecting, reacting and interrupting each other.
-Hardi and Khabat want to share their experience of sound making with audience, to experience a world of sounds and noises from East to West.
+Moment is an experimental, free-improvisational duo by Hardi Kurda and Khabat Abas.
+The duo focuses on the moment when sounds emerge through interaction, reflection, reaction, and interruption.
+Hardi and Khabat aim to share their experience of sound-making with the audience and to explore a world of sounds and noises from East to West.

 Dr. Hardi Kurda is a sound artist, improviser, and researcher with a PhD in Music from Goldsmiths, University of London.
 He is the founder of SPACE21, a platform for sound art and experimental music in Slemani, and Archive Khanah, an interactive sound archive project inspired by the philosophy of computer gaming, featuring coloured cassettes and recorded sounds from Kurdistan and Iraq.